Isle of Bute

 The Dressing Room

 I moved to Bute when I was seven from a small village in the West Midlands in England.
 I still remember the ferry crossing that day and my excitement as a child to see the most beautiful Island which was to be my home, shining in the spring sun.
 My brother and I had a wonderful childhood on Bute with freedoms we had never had before, adventures everyday and only going home when we were hungry.
 BLISS.
 I joined Visit Bute as a Director shortly after opening my business The Dressing Room Bute in my first shop premises 10 years ago.
 I have always been passionate about promoting this beautiful Island so that other families can enjoy what I did as a child.
 Within this time on the Visit Bute Board I line managed our Tourism Officer and Local Development Officer which I greatly enjoyed.
-Our Local Development Officer started to look at other Scottish towns who were beginning to develop as BID areas.
+Our Local Development Officer at that time started to look at other Scottish towns who were beginning to develop as 'BID areas'.
 This is when I first heard about BIDs and believed that Bute would greatly benefit from this.
 An initiative that is funded by businesses who then decide on the improvements and investments for their own area.
 After a lot of hard work, I believe Bute is now in the best position to drive real change that will improve our beautiful Island for businesses, locals, and of course visitors.
-I am delighted to be Vice Chair of the Bute Bid Board and excited to be a part of a new chapter for Bute.
+I am delighted to be Vice Chair of the Bute Bid Board and excited to be a part of this chapter for Bute.

 Duncan Martin - Board Member